Are Surge Protectors Necessary? Here’s What They Really Do

 Think of it this way: if there was an electrical surge that destroyed all of the devices connected to your outlets, which lost devices would pain you the most?
 Plug those into a surge protector.
 It’s better to be safe than sorry.

 On an offbeat note, surge protectors can be useful for reducing cable clutter and improving organization with your electronics.
 All of the cables end up being directed to the same destination, making it much easier for you to handle them all neatly.

-It can be difficult finding the right surge protector for your needs at a good value, mostly because people don’t talk about it very often.
+It can be difficult finding the right surge protector for your needs at a good value.
 What makes a surge protector good?
 And why are some surge protectors much more expensive than others?
 Are there any features you should be looking out for?

-The first thing you’ll want is an indicator light.
-Do not compromise on this.
-Surge protectors will not last forever – in fact, even when the surge protector properly diverts a surge so your electronics aren’t damaged, the protector itself can be damaged in the process.
+As such, one of the most important features is an indicator light.
 An indicator light will let you know that your surge protector is working fine.
 Is the indicator light not working?
 Time to buy a new surge protector.

 Recommended Surge Protectors

 If you’re still stuck on which surge protector to buy, don’t worry.
 We covered your best options in our article on the best surge protectors for every use case, from the budget-minded spender to someone protecting an expensive home cinema.

 All electrical grids experience electrical surges; some more than others.
 These surges can damage electronics and surge protectors are there to control them as much as possible.